lix-project/lix/doc/manual/src/installation/nix-security.md

 packages, but they cannot perform package management operations themselves.

 Alternatively, you can configure Lix in “multi-user mode”.
-In this model, all users can perform package management operations — for instance, every user can install software without requiring root privileges.
-Lix ensures that this is secure.
-For instance, it’s not possible for one user to overwrite a package used by another user with a Trojan horse.
+In this model, all users can perform package management operations — for instance, every user can install software for themselves without requiring root privileges.
+Lix does its best to ensure that this is secure.
+For instance, it would be considered a serious security bug for one untrusted user to be able to overwrite a package used by another user with a Trojan horse.

+Nevertheless, the Lix team does not consider multi-user mode a strong security boundary, and does not recommend running untrusted user-supplied Nix language code on privileged machines, even if it is secure to the best of our knowledge at any moment in time.